How to Make a Bloody Mary, even if you hate tomato juice

 3 – Puree canned or fresh tomatoes and then strain.
 This is a riff on the first two options.
 It’s faster but also messier and requires a blender.

 You’re extracting the tomato flavor but straining out much of the fiber that makes tomato juice so thick.
 It takes a little more time, but it’s worth it if you hate tomato juice.
-Even if you do like commercial tomato juice, straining whole tomatoes makes for a fresher flavor, which can be a nice upgrade.

 Adjust Commercial Tomato Juice